amir0ff/stackconverter/README.md

 - **API Calls:** Frontend calls backend via HTTPS (reverse proxy with Apache .htaccess)
 - **CI/CD:** Automated with GitHub Actions, rsync, and PM2 for zero-downtime deploys.

+## VPS & Deployment Configuration

+See [VPS.md](./VPS.md) for details on VPS setup, reverse proxy, and deployment configuration.

 ## Roadmap
 See [ROADMAP.md](./ROADMAP.md) for planned features and progress.